How Saber-tooth Cats Worked

 Advertisement

-Evidence in the fossil record also suggests that the cats may have had a social structure.
-Some saber-tooth cat fossils have evidence of serious injuries, like broken bones and dislocated hips.
-However, the fossils also show that these injuries had time to heal or that the cats lived with them for a long time.
+Evidence in the fossil record suggests that the cats may have had a social structure.
+Some fossils show evidence of serious injuries, like broken bones and dislocated hips.
+However, the fossils also show that these injuries had time to heal, or that the cats lived with them for a long time.
 Such injuries probably would have been fatal for solitary hunters.
-For this reason, some paleontologists suspect that healthy cats either actively provided injured cats with food or did not stop them from picking over freshly killed carcasses.
+For this reason, some paleontologists suspect that healthy cats either actively provided injured Smilodon with food or did not stop them from picking over freshly killed carcasses.

 Advertisement